ytoren/ytoren.github.io/README.md

----
-title: "Personal Projects"
----

-Hi There!
+### Hi There!

 This page is still under construction.
 You can find some of my work below or find me on [LinkedIn](https://linkedin.com/in/ytoren) / [twitter](https://www.twitter.com/BigEndianB).

-## Projects
+# Projects

 - [Coding in SQL](/sql-code/): Doing more with SQL